-Measuring key performance indicators (KPIs) around recruitment can help to ensure that your process of talent acquisition is efficient, cost-effective and has a positive long-term business impact.
+Measuring key performance indicators (KPIs) around recruitment can help to ensure that your process of talent acquisition is efficient, cost-effective, and has a positive long-term business impact.

 It is important to ensure investment is placed in the right areas, so regularly tracking your KPIs helps to provide a data-driven performance overview, indicating areas for optimisation and displaying the value your hiring process brings to your business.

-What are Recruiting KPIs?
+What are recruiting KPIs?

 Recruitment KPIs are metrics that can be tracked to analyse and evaluate the performance of your hiring process.
-KPIs are data-based insights, which can be used to review progress towards specific or overall goals.
+KPIs are data-based insights, which can be used to review progress toward specific or overall goals.

 If your recruitment or HR teams are already operating with high efficiency, tracking recruitment metrics provides the data to evidence return on investment and safeguard budget allocations.